index3RICK/sql-data-warehouse-project/EDA/README.md

 Identify the best and worst business performers.

-Examples:
+**Examples:**

-- Top 5 Products
+- Top 5 Products by Revenue
-- Bottom 5 Products
+- Bottom 5 Products by Revenue

 ---